Email: Spam

 Email "spam" is unsolicited bulk email.
 The low cost of sending such email meant that, by 2003, up to 30% of total email traffic was spam, and was threatening the usefulness of email as a practical tool.
 The US CAN-SPAM Act of 2003 and similar laws elsewhere had some impact, and a number of effective anti-spam techniques now largely mitigate the impact of spam by filtering or rejecting it for most users, but the volume sent is still very high—and increasingly consists not of advertisements for products, but malicious content or links.
 In September 2017, for example, the proportion of spam to legitimate email rose to 59.56%.
 The percentage of spam email in 2021 is estimated to be 85%.

 Malware

-A range of malicious email types exist.
-These range from various types of email scams, including "social engineering" scams such as advance-fee scam "Nigerian letters", to phishing, email bombardment and email worms.
+Emails are a major vector for the distribution of malware.
+This is often achieved by attaching malicious programs to the message and persuading potential victims to open the file.
+Types of malware distributed via email include computer worms and ransomware.